bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/01_Local/01_Executing.rst

 The ``--python_worker_cache`` is used to enable a cache between processes on each worker node.
-More specifically, this flag enables a shared memory space between the worker processes, so that they can share objects between processess in order to leverage the deserialization overhead.
+More specifically, this flag enables a shared memory space between the worker processes, so that they can share objects between processes in order to leverage the deserialization overhead.
 If ``CUPY`` is installed the cache is enabled, the ``cupy.ndarrays`` will also be cacheables in each GPU memory.